Pride Winnipeg Gala Keynote Address

 In 1948 (the year I was born), changes to the Criminal Code were used to brand gay men as "criminal sexual psychopaths" and "dangerous sexual offenders."
 These labels provided for indeterminate prison sentences.

 It wasn’t until 1969 (I was 21) that Same-sex sexual activity was decriminalized in Canada.
 Imagine, for the first 20 years of my life, I was, by law, a criminal sexual psychopath and a dangerous sexual offender.
 It is also interesting to know that it was decriminalized in 1969 by then Justice Minister and Attorney General of Canada, Pierre Elliot Trudeau who later as Prime Minister famously commented, "There's no place for the state in the bedrooms of the nation.”

 The journey to where we are today had begun.
 But, it wasn’t because of people like me.
 I kept my little secret hidden… hell, I even got married to a woman to prove that I was not gay.
 The marriage only lasted for a year and 20 days - my attempt at being straight failed but my true life began.

-- Ruth Krindle, first openly gay person to be appointed to the Manitoba Court of Queen's Bench in 1984
+Ruth Krindle, the first openly gay person to be appointed to the Manitoba Court of Queen's Bench in 1984

-I couldn’t imaging what it must have been like for Chris and Richard.
+I couldn’t imagine what it must have been like for Chris and Richard.
 From that moment onwards, whenever gay issues made the news, reporters would call and ask Chris for his opinion.
-He was always willing and able to speak so articulately about the gay point of view and became the voice for our community for over 3 decades.
+He was always willing and able to speak so articulately about the gay point of view and became the voice for our community for over three decades.

 We owe a so much to the courage of these people and many more who acted so bravely for the rights we enjoy today.